PyshnovT/combine-notes/README.md

 We requested a maximum of 3 elements when we got a subscription and didn't increase the demand, so we've received only 3 values.
 If we change the returned value to
 `.unlimited` or `max(1)` we will get all 6 values and even a completion.

+### Promise and Future

+Now, moving further and we meet Promises.
+This thing exists in JavaScript and it's interesting how it got implemented in Swift with Combine.
+Pre-Combine people wrote [libraries](https://github.com/khanlou/Promise) to support it.

+The idea is to asynchroniously get the returned value in the *future*.
+This is exactly like completion handlers.
+And, actually, `Future` is simply a class which conforms to Publisher and contains a completion handler AKA Promise.
+Let's peek inside:

+    class Future<Output, Failure> : Publisher where Failure : Error {

+        /// A type that represents a closure to invoke in the future, when an element or error is available. public typealias Promise = (Result<Output, Failure>) -> Void

+        /// Creates a publisher that invokes a promise closure when the publisher emits an element. public init(_ attemptToFulfill: @escaping (@escaping Future<Output, Failure>.Promise) -> Void)

+        /// Attaches the specified subscriber to this publisher. final public func receive<S>(subscriber: S) where Output == S.Input, Failure == S.Failure, S : Subscriber
+    }

+You also can get a value from a Future

+    var value: Output { get async }

+Interesting that it also uses Swift Concurrency.

+#### Thoughts

+- If you sink to a future again, it will not execute a promise again, it will immediately return a value.
+Futures emit value only once.
+- Future executes before the subscription.
+It is greedy and not like regular publishers that are lazy.

+### Subject